devtron-labs/devtron/docs/user-guide/global-configurations/image-promotion-policy.md

 **Arguments**:

 * `--name` (required): The name of the image promotion policy.
-* `--description` (required): A brief description of the policy, preferably explaining what it does.
+* `--description` (optional): A brief description of the policy, preferably explaining what it does.
 * `--passCondition` (optional): Specify a condition using [Common Expression Language (CEL)](https://github.com/google/cel-spec/blob/master/doc/langdef.md).
 Images that match this condition will be eligible for promotion to the target environment.
 * `--failCondition` (optional): Images that match this condition will NOT be eligible for promotion to the target environment.
 * `--approverCount` (optional): The number of approvals required to promote an image (0-6).
 Defaults to 0 (no approvals).